eclipse/adore/documentation/docnado/docnado_templates/05_08_Licensing.md

-title:      System Requirements
+title:      Licensing
-desc:       The following help article will detail the optimal system configuration for ADORe.
+desc:       Are you curious about software licenseing within ADORe?
+Then this is for you.
 date:       ${DOC_DATETIME}
 version:    ${DOC_VERSION}
 template:   document
-nav:        Setup __3__> System Requirements __1__
+nav:        Technical Reference Manual __5__> Getting Help __7__
 percent:    100
 authors:    opensource-ts@dlr.de